Thousands pay final tribute to fallen Arizona firemen

-PRESCOTT VALLEY, Arizona Thousands of mourners, including U.S. Vice President Joe Biden, paid tribute on Tuesday to 19 Arizona firemen killed last week in a wildfire in a service marked by chiming bells, bagpipes and a prayer read by the crew's lone survivor.
+PRESCOTT VALLEY, Arizona Thousands of mourners, led by U.S. Vice President Joe Biden, paid tribute on Tuesday to 19 Arizona firemen killed in the worst U.S. wildfire tragedy in decades, saluting the fallen with bell chimes, bagpipes and a prayer from the crew's lone survivor.

+An overflow crowd that included firefighters from around the country, many in dress uniforms, packed a 6,000-seat auditorium and spilled out into the parking lot, where mourners in lawn chairs set up beneath umbrellas watched the ceremony on a large video screen.

+"It is a terrible tragedy you have endured," Biden said from a podium in front of a large American flag.
+"We're humbled to be here with you, standing in front of the families of the men we honor today and so many of their brethren."

+The Prescott crew was one of only 108 such elite outfits from around the country, many of them represented at Tuesday's service, and was the only one attached to a municipal fire department.

+"They looked forward to facing the mouth of the dragon, with a smile.
+It was an honor to be their chief," Prescott Fire Chief Dan Fraijo told the mourners.
-The June 30 deaths of all but one member of the 20-man Granite Mountain Hotshots, an elite firefighting squad from Prescott, Arizona, marked the greatest loss of life from a U.S. wildfire in 80 years.

-The tragedy also stands as the highest number of American firefighters killed in a single incident since the September 11, 2001, attack on the World Trade Center in New York.
+The 19 deaths rank as the greatest loss of life from a U.S. wildfire since more than two dozen men were killed battling the Griffith Park fire of 1933 in Los Angeles.
+The Arizona disaster also marks the highest number of American firefighters killed in a single incident since the September 11, 2001, attack on the World Trade Center in New York.

-In an emotional high point near the end of a 2 1/2-hour memorial service on Tuesday, the lone survivor of the highly trained Prescott crew, Brendan McDonough, took the stage to a standing ovation and recited "The Hotshots Prayer."

 "Thank you, and I miss my brothers," he said afterward, his voice choking with emotion.

+McDonough was introduced by Dan Bates, an officer of the local firefighters' union, who read from a text message one of the men had sent his mother shortly before he was killed: "Mom, the fire's getting big.
+There's a ranch down there.
+We need to go protect it.
+We will rest later."

-The service opened with a color guard of firefighters in dress uniform filing into the auditorium in front of a stage lined with photos of the fallen crew members superimposed on American flags.
-Their well-worn gear, including boots, helmets and shovels, was also on display.
+The service opened with a color guard of firefighters filing into the auditorium in front of a stage lined with photos of the fallen crew members superimposed on American flags.
+Their well-worn gear was also on display.

 "Today we come together to honor and mourn 19 brave men.
 They were protectors," Governor Jan Brewer said.
 "They were 19 heroes, gone at the turn of the wind."

-Taking the podium next, Biden declared, "There's an old saying - all men were created equal, but then a few became firefighters.
-Thank God for you all."

-Other dignitaries in attendance included U.S. Homeland Security Secretary Janet Napolitano, Interior Secretary Sally Jewell, Arizona's two U.S. senators - John McCain and Jeff Flake - and several U.S. Representatives from Arizona.
+Other dignitaries present included U.S. Homeland Security Secretary Janet Napolitano, Interior Secretary Sally Jewell, Arizona's two U.S. senators - John McCain and Jeff Flake - and several U.S. representatives from Arizona.

 The service concluded with four U.S. Marine Corps fighter jets streaking overhead in formation, followed by a traditional drum and bagpipes corps playing "Amazing Grace" as they marched through the aisles of the arena.